-There are both school year and summer components to the program; at the advanced levels, students participate in education programs activities October - April, and then volunteer at the Zoo during the summer season.
-Students can be Junior Zookeepers (JZKs) through the summer following high school graduation.
+Students begin with a year of classroom training & eventually become volunteers!
+There are both school year and summer components to the program; at the advanced levels, students participate in educational activities October - April, and then volunteer at the Zoo during the summer season.
+Students can be Junior Zookeepers (JZKs) through summer following high school graduation.

 The application process for 2018 is complete.
 Students are first eligible to join JZKs the summer following their 5th grade year.
 Mandatory informational meetings are held in early March of each year; students receive application materials at that time.
 The 2018 meeting dates will be posted here in January.

 If your student is not yet part of the JZK program, Miller Park Zoo’s many education programs can fill that desire to learn more about wildlife!
 And as a bonus, students who’ve attended our programs in the past have an extra advantage when applying for a space in the very competitive JZK program.
 Check out our current program offerings on the Camps & Classes page.

 Want more information about the JZK program?
 Contact Shannon Reedy at 309-434-2256 or email@example.com.